-A few months ago, we met with the EHS director at a university research program (let's call him Greg).
+A few months ago, we met with the EHS director at a research organization (let's call him Greg).

-Then Greg brought up a problem that almost all universities and research institutes experience, and one that's also easily solvable:
+Then Greg brought up a problem that almost all organizations experience, and one that's also easily solvable:

 "We just don't have the funding we need for new software," he said.
 "How can we get senior management to give us more resources?"